 Korea, 1934.
 During the Japanese occupation, there is open warfare between rival martial arts schools.
 There is a fight in the marketplace, and three Chinese students can't stand the unfair...
 See full summary »

 Welcome to the world of the martial arts.
-A voyage for the times of the martial arts cinema, from the beginning in China in the 6th Century A.C. by a Buddhist monk, Bodhidharma, until the actual time and the influence in the world, with interviews to actors and historians, and a review to the most important movies of all times and to the most famous action movies actors.
+A voyage for the times of the martial arts cinema, from the beginning in China in the 6th Century B.C. by a Buddhist monk, Bodhidharma, until the actual time and the influence in the world, with interviews to actors like Gordon Liu and Jackie Chan and historians like David Weeden, and a review to the most important movies of all times and to the most famous action movies actors.
 A magnificent jewel of this genre what nobody wouldn't lose.
 Written by

 Was this review helpful to you?